Raise a concern

 - a social worker raising a concern about a social work colleague

-You may also want to read about what happens after you’ve raised a concern.
+You may also want to read the guidance on how we use personal information when considering concerns and what happens after you’ve raised a concern.

 This is for managers and employers, including locum agencies, who want to raise a concern about a social worker employee.